 For us, it is essential that the data security processes also include the development of data security guidelines and good practices within the IT organization and the application development teams.
 This work is done together with the IT organization.
 Also, it is important to use a RISK-IT (ISACA) framework.

 We are experienced in working with the ISO27001 framework and scaling it for specific purposes.
-We have a toolkit which comprises mapping tables between standards and regulation, document templates and tools and templates for risk management.
+Read more about this on ISMS & ISO27001.

 Customer Needs and Challenges to Be Solved

 The development of an organization’s security processes always starts with an analysis of the current state together with the customer and using the customer’s documentation.
 After that a development plan is drawn, and it is implemented with focuses chosen by the customer.

 If you do not know what you want or you do not know what you are capable of – or you do not have an idea of what level you should aim at – a thorough analysis will be required.
 The best way to approach cyber capability is to create an assessment of the present situation and the target state using the CMM maturity model.
 Many frameworks, such as RISK-IT or Cobit for Risk, provide tools that you need to know how to utilize.

 Once the maturity and the needs are known – and have been mapped out in sufficient detail – we can start thinking about budgeting.
 Not the other way around.
 What do you get for your money, where do you get the best value and how should data security be implemented?
 You can buy a solution only to mount it to a rack, or you can start using it for real.